 19. Teach a Foreign Language Online

-All you need is a webcam and microphone to have conversations with people from different countries.
+All you need is a webcam and microphone to teach over the internet.

 20. Be an Online Translator

 Foreign language tutoring is one way to use your skills.
 But, you can also be paid to serve as an online translator.

 If you are bilingual, or fluent in a foreign language, companies will pay you to translate.
 You will translate their content from English into another language.